Kucoin/kucoin-api-docs/source/localizable/index.html.md

 For this topic, **privateChannel** is available.

-Subscribe to this topic to obtain the matching event data flow of Level 3.
+Subscribe to this topic to get the matching event data flow of Level 3.

 For each order traded, the system would send you the match messages in the following format.